rvarago/kitten/README.md

 And what should we do if we need a different operation instead of addition?

-Given that operator `+` accepts two parameters, we have to use a convenient and general overload that accepts the a tuple of applicatives:
+Given that operator `+` accepts two parameters, we have to use a convenient and general overload that accepts a tuple of two applicatives:

 ```
 auto const maybe_six_as_string = std::tuple{maybe_two, maybe_three} + [](auto const& first, auto const& second) {